 With every great technology comes some of the drawbacks.
 Similarly, AMP has its cons for the moment.

-AMP could take extra efforts from your side in order to implement the AMP version of your existing website.
-It requires a certain amount of knowledge and expertise before creating AMP version of your website.
+- AMP take extra efforts from your side for its implementation.
+It requires knowledge and expertise before creating AMP version of your website.

-If your website is built on WordPress then you don’t have to worry about the technical aspects of AMP.
-WordPress has a built-in plugin that creates AMP version of your entire website in just about minutes.
+- If your website is built on WordPress then you don’t have to worry about the technical aspects of AMP.
+WordPress has a plugin to do it for you.